Star Wars: Super Bombad Racing

-Star Wars: Super Bombad Racing is both a racing video game and vehicular combat game with characters from Star Wars: Episode I – The Phantom Menace, Star Wars, and Return of the Jedi.
+Star Wars: Super Bombad Racing is a 2001 racing and vehicular combat game with characters from Star Wars: Episode I – The Phantom Menace (1999), Star Wars (1977), and Return of the Jedi (1983).
 The playable characters are portrayed in a super deformed style (featuring unusually large heads and small bodies).
 This game is available on PlayStation 2 only, as the Dreamcast, Windows, and Mac OS versions were cancelled due to poor sales of the PlayStation 2 version.
-Review aggregator Metacritic reports a score of 71, indicating mixed or average reviews.

 Gameplay

 Star Wars: Super Bombad Racing is a kart racing game.
 Players select one of various Star Wars: Episode I – The Phantom Menace characters to compete on various courses patterned after the film.
 Each course also features a reversed, mirrored variant.
 Boba Fett and Darth Vader appear as unlockable guest characters.
 Races are conducted with eight competitors and consist of three laps.
 Powerups are littered throughout each course, and each provides the player character with varying temporary attributes, such as a boost in speed, a shield, or offensive weaponry.
 Up to four players can join in splitscreen play using the PlayStation 2 multitap peripheral.

 A variant on the standard race mode, known as "Teams", limits the race to four competitors, each split into teams of two.
 An Arena mode is also included.
 Here the player controls their character in a vehicular combat scenario.
 Powerups from the racing modes are used, but instead of navigating a race course the objective is to eliminate enemy characters and be the last character standing.
 Nine race courses and four arenas are available to choose from.